ed-kung/CSUN-Econ-433/README.md

 # Exam Policies and Information

-There will be two in-class programming midterms.
-In these midterms, you will be provided with data and asked to perform one or more data analysis tasks on it.
+There will be two in-class programming midterms and a programming component on the final exam.
+In these assignments, you will be provided with data and asked to perform one or more data analysis tasks on it.
 You will submit your code for grading.

 Each task will be graded on execution, and the overall code will be graded on professionalism.
 Grading rubric: